O = require 'omicron'

 throw new TypeError "Must supply a plain, bound, or fixed function"

-Skip ahead if the owner is already set up with a dispatcher for this method.
+{ owner } = thisSkip ahead if the owner is already set up with a dispatcher for this method.

 unless ( ownerMethod = owner[ methodName ] )?.isDispatcher

-.
+{ root } = thisCreate a new dispatcher method for owner.
 Its original method, if it has one,

-later, the method can be reinstated on owner
+later, the method can be reinstated on owner.

 owner[ methodName ] =